Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/PowerShell-T1059.001-Investigation/Investigation-And-Hunting/Investigation_and_Hunting.md

 So far the Process Tree and Timeline have shown the story that started with a suspicious PowerShell command, then the process actually ran during Jenny’s RDP session, and finally it tried to execute Mimikatz to steal credentials but Defender stopped it.
 However I was keen to investigate the endpoints further and validate the alerts.

-I have listed all my KQL queries here : [View KQL Queries](../KQL/KQL-Queries.kql)
+I have listed the following 4 KQL queries here : [View KQL Queries](../KQL/KQL-Queries.kql)